hmcts/ops-runbooks/MailRelay/README.md

 Prometheus
 * The Prometheus server (Monitoring Namespace) is used to obtain metrics from the exim server and exports them using the Exim-Exporter tool
-* The exim exporter tool is a 3rd party tool, the official github for the tool can be found [here](https://github.com/gvengel/exim_exporter), the forked hmcts version can be found [here](https://github.com/hmcts/exim_exporter)
+* The exim exporter tool is a 3rd party tool, the official github for the tool can be found at [gvengel/exim_exporter](https://github.com/gvengel/exim_exporter), the forked hmcts version can be found at [hmcts/exim_exporter](https://github.com/hmcts/exim_exporter)
 * The Exim Exporter is a third party rool which is exposed as a service, it obtains metrics and sends it to the Prometheus server
 * The Alert Manager (Monitoring Namespace) takes these metrics and sends it to specified Slack Channels.
 * If you need to add alerts or tweak current alerts you can do so [here](https://github.com/hmcts/shared-services-flux/blob/master/k8s/namespaces/monitoring/kube-prometheus-stack/patches/dev/cluster-00/mailrelay-alerts-rules.yaml)